AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 Then there are different ways of instrumenting the target:

 1. An better instrumentation strategy uses LTO and link time instrumentation.
-   Note that not all targets can compile in this mode, however if it works it is the best option you can use.
+   Note that not all targets can compile in this mode, however, if it works it is the best option you can use.
 To go with this option, use afl-clang-lto/afl-clang-lto++.
 See [README.lto.md](README.lto.md).

 2. Alternatively you can choose a completely different coverage method: